-You’ll want to coat your tongue with fire suppressant material before drinking, because once you start, the Uitvlugt 16 year old grows fangs, the liquid attacks your face like a junked-out xenomorph, and life gets a whole lot more precious.
+You’ll want to coat your tongue with fire suppressant material before drinking, because once you start, the Uitvlugt 16 year old grows fangs and attacks your face like a junked-out xenomorph.

 Curiosity.
 That’s what got me here: simple curiosity.
 I’ve never tried anything by Old Man Spirits, but man, I thought, how can you even begin to argue with that cool distillery, and the strapping libido of 62.9%, which is powerful enough to make Cadenhead and A.D.Rattray take a respectful step backwards and cross their knees.
 And I loved the Spartan, zen-like simplicity of the bottle, which resembled nothing so much as a production prototype before some marketing genius started tartin’ her up.
 So yeah, when I was contemplating my purchasing decision, I took a flyer.
 What the hell, right?
 It’s not like you get a chance to check out tasting notes on a relative newcomer every time to see if there’s value for money here.